 Supporting our students and keeping our community safe

-- We are no longer legally required to isolate if we have symptoms; and contact tracing has ceased
+- You are no longer legally required to isolate if you have COVID-19 symptoms

-- If you have concerns or questions, please don’t hesitate to contact your tutor or the Senior Tutor
+- If you have any concerns please don’t hesitate to contact your tutor or the Senior Tutor

-- If you would like to talk to someone else about your health and wellbeing, our nurse and counsellor are available too
+- If you would like to talk to someone else about your health, our Head of Student Wellbeing and Welfare, nurse and counsellor are available too

-- There is a great deal of welfare advice on our website
+- There is comprehensive welfare advice on our website

-- The University provides comprehensive help and support too.
+- The University provides help and support too.